 - Productivity Isn’t What It Used To Be - I don’t know what I was thinking when I first entered the marketing business 25 years ago, trying to create effective programs for clients before...

-- Characteristics of a Great Account Executive - Every time we hire a new Account Executive (or a less senior person to be groomed for an eventual AE position), I look for a...
+- Characteristics of a Great Account Manager - Every time we hire a new Account Manager (AM) — or a less senior person to be groomed for an eventual AM position — I...

 Like any healthy relationship, communication is key.
 Clients expect full communication – and rightly so.
 They expect communication that is transparent, clear, and timely.
 But we also have these same expectations.
 If a client is not fully open with their wants and needs, there is always the chance for error.
 Whenever we meet with our clients (which at the minimum is weekly), we have an agenda that specifies what we will be discussing and what needs to be accomplished in the meeting.
 This strategy creates structure and keeps our conversations on track.
 If we ever leave the meeting with unanswered questions, we are in constant contact with the appropriate individuals who can get us the answers we need.

 It’s critical to our ability to do our best work for our clients to have one point person to work extremely closely with on a day-to-day basis.
 Just as the MIC account managers are the liaison between the client and our internal team, this point person is the liaison between the C-level at their company, and one of MIC’s account managers.
 We trust they are communicating exactly what their management is communicating.
 We also trust that they will be timely in their responses, to get us what we need when we need it, so we can ensure that we deliver on time.